Head-to-Head · Updated May 2026

 Category 🇧🇼 Botswana 🇿🇲 Zambia Winner

-Bottom line: Zambia wins on cost across every accommodation category — typically 40–50% cheaper than equivalent Botswana camps.
+Bottom line: Zambia wins on cost across every accommodation category, typically 40 to 50% cheaper than equivalent Botswana camps.
 For the best value introduction to southern African safari, Zambia is the clear choice.
-Botswana justifies its premium pricing with unmatched exclusivity and the extraordinary Okavango Delta experience, but it requires a significantly larger budget to experience properly.
+Botswana justifies its premium pricing with unmatched exclusivity and the extraordinary Okavango experience, but it requires a significantly larger budget to experience properly.
+Both countries operate a high-cost low-volume conservation model that ultimately benefits wildlife and local communities.

 Round 3